 Our resident faculty coaches both preset groups and those that apply individually.
 During the session, each participant receives a private lesson, is grouped into two different ensembles and rehearses with daily coachings.
-Chamber music repertoire is sent to participants approximately 6 weeks prior to the start of the workshop.
+Repertoire is sent to participants approximately 6 weeks prior to the start of the workshop.

 At the end of the session, there is a final performance in front of our group.
-Our faculty performs locally on Friday evening and is a popular event for the local communities.
+Our faculty performs locally and is a popular event for our local communities.

 During our time together, and usually after dinner, we sight-read as much as possible!

 Located on the shores of Lake Dunmore, (15 miles south of Middlebury College in Vermont) and beneath the Green Mountains our spot is perfect for finding inspiration from nature!
 Our rustic cabins have electricity, sleep a maximum of 6, and have a bathroom/shower in each cabin.
 If you prefer, local B&Bs are happy to accommodate you; contact us for a list of accommodations.

 - Cabins with Bunkbeds and a Shared Bathroom: This option offers a realistic camp experience and enables participants to bond quickly.
 All single gender cabins have electricity, and ensuite bathrooms.
 We only assign bottom bunks, with the top bunks open for storage or those young at heart!